mdok of KInIT: Robustly Fine-tuned LLM for Binary and Multiclass AI-Generated Text Detection: Abstract

 \section{Abstract}

 The large language models (LLMs) are able to generate high-quality texts in multiple languages.
 Such texts are often not recognizable by humans as generated, and therefore present a potential of LLMs for misuse (e.g., plagiarism, spams, disinformation spreading).
 An automated detection is able to assist humans to indicate the machine-generated texts; however, its robustness to out-of-distribution data is still challenging.
 This notebook describes our \textbf{mdok} approach in robust detection, based on fine-tuning smaller LLMs for text classification.
-It is applied to both subtasks of Voight-Kampff Generative AI Detection 2025, providing remarkable performance in binary detection as well as in multiclass (\textbf{1st rank}) classification of various cases of human-AI collaboration.
+It is applied to both subtasks of Voight-Kampff Generative AI Detection 2025, providing remarkable performance (\textbf{1st rank}) in both, the binary detection as well as the multiclass classification of various cases of human-AI collaboration.